Cortes Generales: Second Spanish Republic (1931–1939)

 The dictatorship, now ruled by Admiral Aznar-Cabañas, called for local elections.
 The results were overwhelmingly favorable to the monarchist cause nationally, but most provincial capitals and other sizable cities sided heavily with the republicans.
 This was interpreted as a victory, as the rural results were under the always-present suspicion of caciquismo and other irregularities while the urban results were harder to influence.
 The King left Spain, and a Republic was declared on 14 April 1931.

 The Second Spanish Republic was established as a presidential republic, with a unicameral Parliament and a President of the Republic as the Head of State.
 Among his powers were the appointment and dismissal of the Prime Minister, either on the advice of Parliament or just having consulted it before, and a limited power to dissolve the Parliament and call for new elections.

 The first term was the constituent term charged with creating the new Constitution, with the ex-monarchist leader Niceto Alcalá Zamora as President of the Republic and the left-wing leader Manuel Azaña as Prime Minister.
 The election gave a majority in the Cortes and thus, the Government, to a coalition between Azaña's party and the PSOE.
-A remarkable deed is universal suffrage, allowing women to vote, a provision highly criticized by Socialist leader Indalecio Prieto, who said the Republic had been backstabbed.
+A remarkable achievement at this time was universal suffrage, allowing women to vote, a provision highly criticized by Socialist leader Indalecio Prieto, who said the Republic had been backstabbed.
 Also, for the second time in Spanish history, some regions were granted autonomous governments within the unitary state.
 Many on the extreme right rose up with General José Sanjurjo in 1932 against the Government's social policies, but the coup was quickly defeated.